Access a list of approved testing facilities in ROVER.

 - List of approved testing facilities

-An approved testing facility under the Road Vehicle Standards (RVS) legislation undertakes testing of road vehicles and/or road vehicle components for compliance with:
+Under the Road Vehicle Standards (RVS) legislation, an approved testing facility tests road vehicles and/or road vehicle component for compliance with:

-- national road vehicle standards referred to in Australian Design Rules (ADRs), or
+- national road vehicle standards known as Australian Design Rules (ADRs), or

 - standards determined by the Minister under subsection 89(2) of the Road Vehicle Standards Rules 2019